-Souring

-Fig fruit souring is caused by yeasts spread by insects.
+Souring: Fig fruit souring is caused by yeasts spread by insects.
 Souring becomes noticeable as the figs begin to ripen.
 A souring fig will often show gas bubbles, scummy masses oozing from the eye, or both.
 These figs will give off an offensive fermented odor.
 Souring cannot be controlled with chemical sprays.
-The only control is to grow fig varieties that have a tight or closed eye that prevents insects form entering the fig fruit.
+The only control is to grow fig varieties that have a tight or closed

-Pink Blight

-Pink blight appears as a dirty white to pale pink velvety growth on dying and dead twigs.
+Pink Blight: Pink blight appears as a dirty white to pale pink velvety growth on dying and dead twigs.
 It usually occurs in the interior of the tree.
 Remove infected branches and prune the tree to allow good air movement within the tree.

-Leaf Blight (Thread Blight)

-Leaf blight is another fungus disease that attacks leaves and fruit.
+Leaf Blight (Thread Blight): Leaf blight is another fungus disease that attacks leaves and fruit.
 Infection may start as a semicircular brown spot at the base of the leaf.
 Some leaves shrivel and die; others may be covered with brown spots that break out to leave irregular holes.
 During hot, wet weather, leaves can die and drop very quickly.
-Dead leaves are often matted together and held to the tree by threadlike strands similar to spider webs.
+Dead leaves are often matted together and held to the tree by thread-like strands similar to spider webs.